 Positive Action also produces a Parent Handbook, which does not include actual lessons that can be taught but provides parents with a broad overview of the program and how to best support Positive Action concepts at home.
 The handbook mainly covers topics in PreK-6 but is also applicable to secondary settings.
 It has been traditionally distributed in the Elementary Climate kit.
 Positive Action is currently preparing the handbook for web presentation, alongside the Family Kit, providing teachers a comprehensive document to share with parents as they begin teaching Positive Action this fall.

 The developers are working hard to complete the programming for the Teach! app.
-Currently, we are anticipating a November/December launch.
+Currently, at this time we are anticipating a 2021 launch.
 The pandemic and the rapid shift to virtual and blended learning has created opportunities and challenges for the app.
 Some concepts had to be altered to accommodate teachers’ needs.
 The most exciting new feature is the inclusion of walkthrough videos that are currently in production.

 Program trainers are currently recording short, 5-minute walkthrough videos for every lesson.
 These videos provide a quick synopsis of the lessons, but it also provides explicit suggestions on how to adapt the lessons for virtual and blended learning.
 The trainers have tried their best to conceptualize how to adapt each lesson for low- and high-tech settings.
 There are lots of other features that we are excited to unveil!